CodePath-Team-5/SCHOOL-Q-A/README.md

 * User can answer question

 **Optional Nice-to-have Stories**
+* User can add their favorite posts
 * User delete/ Mark 'completed' post
 * When user post a question, check if question is already in the database and suggest to direct user to the current post instead
 * Camera/Photo Libary feature - add photo along with question
-* Administrator Account - monitor posts (delete/add),
+* Administrator Account - monitor posts (delete/add), update some common questions& answers students used to have

 ### 2. Screen Archetypes